raganwald/javascript-spessore/manuscript/markdown/mainmatter/metaobjects/constructors.md

 It turns out that `instanceof` is fine when there is a 1:1 correspondence between constructors and prototypes, when we do not change prototypes dynamically, and when we use `new` for all objects, eschewing `Object.create`.
 But the moment we venture into deeper waters, they the required workarounds outweigh their convenience.

+If we want to test compatibility between an object and a prototype, we can and should do so directly:

+    NakedPrototype.isPrototypeOf(unconstructedObject)
+      //=> true

 The prototype always defines the behaviour of an object.
 JavaScript's "constructors," `new` operator, and its `instanceof` operator are convenient for programming within a narrow band of conventions, but are unreliable in the general case.

 Therefore, although constructors can be used create objects, we consider the object's prototype to be central to the idea of a metaobject.
-We do not rely on the `instanceof` operator, ever.
+We do not rely on the `instanceof` operator and if we wish to test for prototype compatibility, we use the `isPrototypeOf` method instead.